Kinovarobotics/Kinova-kortex2_Gen3_G3L/readme.md

 <a id="markdown-quick-start-howto-modbus" name="quick-start-howto-modbus"></a>
 ## Quick Start for modbus users
-Since release 2.3.0, the Kortex API offers a modbus interface to communicate with the robot.
+Since release 2.3.0, the KINOVA KORTEX™ API offers a modbus interface to communicate with the robot.

 All the data is formatted according to this:
 - byte order: Big endian